 The definition of "includes" which specifies this function of the term is found at 26 USC 7701(c):

 The rather tangled language of this statute has been helpfully rendered in related regulations as:

 and partakes of the doctrines expressed by the United States Supreme Court as:

-Applying these principles of statutory construction, we see that the language of 26 USC 7701(c) providing for the inclusion of "other things otherwise within the meaning of the term defined" (which, under the doctrine of noscitura sociis-- and simple logic-- is to be read as "the inclusion of other things otherwise within the meaning of the term AS defined") constitutes "general words", or "a general term" following the specifically enumerated things listed in the given definition, such as are referred to by the Supreme Court in the Circuit City and Norfolk & Western rulings.
+Applying these principles of statutory construction, we see that the language of 26 USC 7701(c) providing for the inclusion of "other things otherwise within the meaning of the term defined" means, under the doctrine of noscitura sociis-- and simple logic-- "the inclusion of other things otherwise within the meaning of the term as defined by the things listed".
+The unstated things that can be imagined as also included are, here, "general terms" which must conform to the character of those expressly listed.

 For instance, consider the definition of "employee" at 26 USC 3401(c):

 It is clear that the common characteristic of those things in the enumerated list of "employees" in this special definition (which exists in order to define, in turn, the term "wages" found in the same chapter) is being paid by the federal government or an entity created and controlled by the federal government for services rendered.